ashejim/C769-ROM3/_sources/task1_ROM3.md

 - Cloud migration or data backups
 - Phishing Training software (as a permanent improvement)
 - Building or improving a website

+Some examples of **problematic** topics:
+- Assessments and reports, such as Pen Testing.
+- Frameworks or research
+- Training, policies, or documnetation

+Your project must focus on implementing technology to solve a client’s problem.
+For example, it’s difficult to write about a Pen Test that hasn’t been conducted.
+Setting up automated Pen Tests is acceptable, but the IT solution is the automated tests, not the Pen Test itself.

 ### Examples